cs0320-s25/term-project-aj-harper-eric-chris/server/README.md

-# MimiCap Audio Captcha Backend
+# MimiCap Captcha Backend

-This is the Node.js backend for the MimiCap audio captcha functionality.
+This is the Node.js backend for the MimiCap captcha functionality, including both audio and facial expression challenges.

 ## Overview

-The backend provides API endpoints for generating and verifying audio-based CAPTCHAs:
+The backend provides API endpoints for generating and verifying both audio-based and facial expression-based CAPTCHAs:

-- Generating tone-based CAPTCHA challenges
+- Generating tone-based and facial expression CAPTCHA challenges
-- Verifying user's audio responses to these challenges
+- Verifying user's audio and facial responses to these challenges
 - Streaming tone data for playback in the browser

 ## Getting Started